 According to the US Census Bureau, 76 million baby boomers were born between 1946 and 1964.
 Every day more than 10,000 baby boomers reach the age of 65.
 This will continue to happen daily for the next 19 years.
 In addition, modern medicine, science and technology have brought the majority of diseases and nutritional deficiencies under control, thereby increasing the average life expectancy from 65 to 85 years.

-The consequence delivers an average of 20 years of leisure time for seniors to spend either having a great active life or suffering from numerous age-related conditions that rob them of the joy of their later years.
+The consequence delivers an average of 20 years of leisure time for seniors to enjoy vibrant living or suffer from numerous age-related conditions that rob them of the joy of their later years.
 As Dr. Henry Lodge, author of the best-selling book Younger Next Year: A Guide to Living Like 50 until You’re 80 and Beyond states, “You are likely to live longer whether you want it or not, but how you live those years is largely under your control, which is a good reason to make the last third of your life terrific”.
 Find out more about SMARTfit’s™ active aging fitness application.

 Exercise Your Brain – SMARTfit Inc products combine brain fitness with body fitness improving physical, sensory, and cognitive performance creating a fun, multisensory experience for all ages and abilities.
 Our SMARTfit™ exercise technology utilizes the latest in Brain Body Exercise Science to bring you a unique solution that improves mental and physical fitness.

 To learn more contact us at 1-800-900-8542 x 110.